davidhuertabeltran/Coffee-Shop-Website/README.md

 This is the repository with a coffee shop website (HTML & CSS only).
+You can watch the live version here: https://davidhuertabeltran.github.io/Coffee-Shop-Website/

-In order to run the website, you need to:
+Or if you want, you can:

 1. clone the repository